-A new agreement and payment decision are always made whenever a child’s need for early childhood education changes.
-The fee will be changed from the date specified in the agreement.
+A new agreement needs to be agreed on in advance with the head of the chlid´s early childhood education department.
+The fee will be changed from the date specified in the agreement and a new payment decision is always made about it.
 The new agreement will be in effect for a period of at least five months.
 The requirement for a service may change, for example, due to changes in work or studies.

 The client fee is charged for a maximum of eleven calendar months during the fiscal year (1 August – 31 July).
 July is a free month.
 However, if the care relationship has started from 1 September or later, the client fee will also be charged for July of the following year.

 The client fee is determined by deducting the minimum gross income limit per month that matches your family size from the family’s total gross income.
 Use the remaining figure to calculate the amount according to the fee percentage.

 Family size and minimum and maximum gross income limits from.
 1.8.2021:

 |Minimum fee/gross income limit